segmentio/segment-docs/src/connections/destinations/catalog/actions-salesforce-marketing-cloud/index.md

 1. Log in to your Salesforce Marketing Cloud account and go to the **Setup** settings.
 2. Under **Platform Tools**, expand Apps and select **Installed Packages**.
 3. Click **New** to create a new package.
-We recommend giving it a name like "Segment".
+For clarity, Segment recommends using a name like "Segment".
 4. Click **Add Component** and select **API Integration**.
 5. Select the **Server-to-Server** Integration Type.
 6. Enable the following permissions.
 If you don't add these permissions, you'll see an [Insufficient Privileges](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/error-handling.html#authorization){:target="_blank"} error from SFMC.